International-Data-Spaces-Association/InformationModel/examples/domain-specific semantics using SHACL/README.md

 # Reference examples to describe domain-specific semantics of content

 ## Scenario
 The reference examples show how the IDS Information Model can be used to describe digital content, in the IDS, with domain-specific semantics.
-The examples provided here use a pre-defined JSON schema for temperature data.
+The examples provided here use a pre-defined [JSON Schema](https://json-schema.org) for temperature data.

 ## SHACL Shapes for Content Description and Data Validation